- Rust 99.6%

 [dependencies]

-slay-slm = { git = "https://git.c64.org/slayradio/slay-slm.git", branch = "main" }
+slay-slm = { git = "https://git.c64.org/slayradio-public/slay-slm.git", branch = "main" }

 use slay_slm::{SlmConfig, SlmSender};